GeorgeCrisan/argyle-example-data-viewer/README.md

 # Argyle Data Viewer

-Argyle Data Viewer app covers all possible endpoints you can access from [Argyle API](https://argyle.io/docs/api-reference).
-Using the data received from each of these endpoints we created a visual representation how to integrate it into your app in a simple way.
+Argyle Data Viewer example app covers most of the endpoints you can access in the [Argyle API](https://argyle.io/docs/api-reference).
+Using the data received from each of these endpoints we created a visual representation of how to integrate it into your app in a simple way.
 It covers both [Argyle API](https://argyle.io/docs/api-reference) and [Argyle Link](https://argyle.io/docs/argyle-link/overview) integration.
 <br>
 <br>
-Additionaly [Firebase Realtime Database](https://firebase.google.com/docs/database) is used for storing user data, therefore the same app with the same data (using the same `plugin_key`) can be used in multiple sessions and devices.
+Argyle Data Viewer uses [Firebase Realtime Database](https://firebase.google.com/docs/database) to store data.
+Given you use the same database configuration, and the `plugin_key` (using the same `plugin_key`) can be run multiple instances of the app on different devices.

 ## Features

 ### :space_invader: [Usage of the Link](https://argyle.io/docs/argyle-link/overview)

-When running locally you can add users visiting `http://localhost:3000/start`. **Full name** and **email** are required to have the user reference saved in the database.
-User can choose work accounts they work for and connect using their credentials.
+When running locally, you can add new users to the data viewer by visiting `http://localhost:3000/start`. **Full name** and **email** are required to have the user reference saved in the database.
+User can choose the work platforms they want to connect and login with their credentials.
 When connecting the first account, a new `userId` is generated and stored in the firebase database.
-This `id` is used in seperate user view to call API endpoints for getting all neccessary data.
+This `id` is used in a seperate user view to call the API endpoints for getting all neccessary data.

 <details open><summary>Link Demo</summary>
 <br>